 Session 2: Mechanical energy

-Session 3: Electrical energy
+Session 3: Thermal energy

-Session 4: Thermal and sound energy
+Session 4: Electrical energy

-Session 5: Light energy
+Session 5: Chemical energy

 The Center aims to inspire the next generation of inventors and innovators with programs that empower teachers, engage the community and excite students.